The Band's Visit (musical): Off-Broadway (2016-2017)

 The original production premiered in Off-Broadway previews at the Atlantic Theater Company on November 11, 2016, had its official opening on December 8, 2016, and closed on January 8, 2017.
 The musical was developed and produced with support from the National Endowment for the Arts, the Laurents/Hatcher Foundation, and the National Alliance for Musical Theatre's National Fund for New Musicals.
 Harold Prince was slated to direct but withdrew due to scheduling conflicts.
 He was replaced by David Cromer, with choreography by Patrick McCollum, movement by Lee Sher, and starring Tony Shalhoub, Katrina Lenk, and John Cariani.

 Broadway (2017-2019)

 The musical began previews on Broadway on October 7, 2017, at the Ethel Barrymore Theatre prior to an official opening on November 9, 2017.
 On September 10, 2018, the producers announced that it had recouped its $8.75 million capitalization cost.
 The Broadway production closed on April 7, 2019 after 589 regular and 36 preview performances.

 US National Tour (2019-2023)

 The musical began its first national tour at the Providence Performing Arts Center in Providence, Rhode Island on June 25, 2019.
 The tour had 27 stops across North America.
 The tour concluded in June 2023.

 London (2022)

 The musical had its European premiere at the Donmar Warehouse in London directed by artistic director Michael Longhurst from 28 September to 3 December 2022.

+Winnipeg (2025)

+In 2025, *The Band’s Visit* was produced in Winnipeg by Winnipeg Jewish Theatre, marking the first Canadian production of the musical.
+Directed by Dan Petrenko, the artistic director of Winnipeg Jewish Theatre, the production featured the first Canadian cast of the show.
+Israeli actor Anat Kriger starred as Dina, with Omar Alex Khan appearing as Tewfiq.